AlexNovitchkovBurbank/Cleaning-data--Jupyter-notebooks-/README.md

 Read in excel data into data frame, removed duplicates, dropped columns, removed whitespace, replaced string values, used lambda expressions, used loc, split columns, used if and for statements.
+Data from https://github.com/AlexTheAnalyst/PandasYouTubeSeries/blob/main/Customer%20Call%20List.xlsx